mlotti/HplusHW/NtupleAnalysis/src/LimitCalc/work/readme.txt

 7) Run scripts to create plots and tables from the combine output
 8) Done.

+For questions and troubleshooting, useful contacts are:
+- The Higgs combination group conveners and experts (especially Mingshui Chen and Nick Wardle)
+- Questions related to Combine harvester: Roger Wolf, Andrew Gilbert, Felix Frensch

 ---------------------------------------------
 The not so short details of the above points:
 ---------------------------------------------